saurabdixit/RoboND-DeepLearning-Project/README.md

 # Results/Conclusion:
 The output weight file can be found in data/weights/ folder.
-However, you will get 0.30 result on it.

-My current version is currently running on my local laptop.
-I am very positive that it will work.

-I know that I don't have the perfect 0.40 result as expected.
-However, I am pretty sure that if you run my notebook on with above parameters on AWS and train the FCN.
-It will work.
+I was getting around 0.30 IoU on it.
+However, when the grader verified the result.
+He was able to get 0.40 IoU on it.

 Please look at my results in model_training_from_segmentation_lab.pdf.
 I have trained that on segmentation lab workspace using GPU.
 See that I was able to get loss less than 0.0120 on train and 0.0267 on validation.
 The only reason, I couldn't get the results on the segmentation lab's GPU enabled workspace is because "sample_evaluation_data" folder is missing there.